This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 This sounds like me!
 What can I do?

 Often, in our lives, we are so used to what we know that it’s hard for us to see if those habits we have are doing us more harm than good.
 When we start looking for answers as to why we’re feeling nervous or on-edge, we might realise it’s because we stopped walking to work, are spending less time in the garden, or have increased our screen time.
-Taking stock of practises as familiar to us as breathing means we can find easy tweaks that make a lot of difference.
+Taking stock of practices as familiar to us as breathing means we can find easy tweaks that make a lot of difference.

 Try: